New Dynamical Degrees of Freedom from Invertible Transformations: Adding Degrees of Freedom to Non-Relativistic Free Particle

 To demonstrate that this branch indeed corresponds to the phase space of the original theory we can directly confirm that $\ddot{q}=0$:

 where in the last line we use the secondary constraint $p_{\phi}=0$.
 Finally, since \eqref{eq: Ham1: primary constraint Q} is a first class constraint, the associated multiplier $\alpha$ remains in the Hamiltonian.
 This implies that there is a gauge symmetry in our description, which is generated by the constraint \eqref{eq: Ham1: primary constraint Q}.
-However, we can confirm that both $q=Q^{3}+\theta$ and the associated $p_{q}=\dot{q}=p_{\theta}$ are invariant under this symmetry
+However, we can confirm that both $q=Q^{3}+\theta$ and the associated $p_{q}=\dot{q}=p_{\theta}$ are invariant under this symmetry since they commute with the constraint \eqref{eq: Ham1: primary constraint Q}

 Let us now return and analyze the singular branch.
 Here the secondary constraint is $Q=0$, while $p_{\phi}$ is left undetermined.
 The crucial difference in comparison to the regular branch is that $Q=0$ is not a first class constraint.
 This can be seen from its non-vanishing commutator with \eqref{eq: Ham1: primary constraint Q}.
 In turn \eqref{eq: Ham1: primary constraint Q} becomes a second class constraint as well.
 Consequently, the consistency condition for $Q=0$ allows us to determine the last multiplier $\alpha$: